OpenTermsArchive/engine/docs/doc-contributing-terms.md

 #### Terms type

-Great, your document declaration is now almost complete!
+Great, your terms declaration is now almost complete!
 We simply need to write it under the appropriate terms type in the `documents` JSON object within the service declaration.
-In order to distinguish between the many documents that can be associated with a service and enable cross-services comparison of similar terms, we maintain a unique list of terms types.
+In order to distinguish between the many terms that can be associated with a service and enable cross-services comparison of similar terms, we maintain a unique list of terms types.
 You can find more information and the list of allowed values for the `<terms type>` key in the [dedicated repository](https://github.com/OpenTermsArchive/terms-types).

 The types might not always match the exact name given by the service provider.
-For example, some providers might call their document “Terms and Conditions” or “Terms of Use” instead of “Terms of Service”.
+For example, some providers might call their terms “Terms and Conditions” or “Terms of Use” instead of “Terms of Service”.
 The terms type does not have to match the exact name, it only has to match the _commitment_ that is taken.

 If the terms you want to add match no existing type, you can [suggest a new one](https://github.com/ambanum/OpenTermsArchive/discussions/categories/document-types).

 ##### Defining new terms types

-Before defining a new terms type, please note that wanting to multiply documents types is usually a symptom that the service needs to be broken down into several services.
-For example, rather than considering that Facebook has several specific variations of “Terms of Service”, it is more accurate to declare “Terms of Service” documents for the services “Facebook” (social network service for the general public), “Facebook Ads” (ads service for advertisers) and “Facebook Payments” (payment service for developers).
+Before defining a new terms type, please note that wanting to multiply terms types is usually a symptom that the service needs to be broken down into several services.
+For example, rather than considering that Facebook has several specific variations of “Terms of Service”, it is more accurate to declare “Terms of Service” terms for the services “Facebook” (social network service for the general public), “Facebook Ads” (ads service for advertisers) and “Facebook Payments” (payment service for developers).
 On the other hand, the “Google Ads” service is a commercial suite acting as an umbrella for several pieces of software that all share the same contractual documents, and there is thus no need to separate each of them.
 See practical guidelines for [provider prefixing](declarations-guidelines.md#provider-prefixing).

 In order to guide usage and disambiguate synonyms, we characterise each terms type along three dimensions of the commitment that is being taken in it: